JosephKhai/how_to_use_git/README.md

 What is git stash?
 - takes your uncommitted changes (both staged and unstaged), saves them away for later use

+- what is `-am` stand for?
+-a: This flag stands for "all" and tells Git to automatically stage all modified files before committing them.
+It's equivalent to running git add -u to stage all modified and deleted files.
+-m: This flag stands for "message" and is followed by the commit message enclosed in quotes.
+It allows you to specify the commit message directly from the command line.
+Without this flag, Git would open your default text editor for you to enter the commit message.
+When you use git commit -am "Your commit message", Git stages all modified files (excluding untracked files) and commits them with the specified commit message, all in one command.

 ///Start merging
 - git fetch (from your local branch - update your local branch)